Last Updated: August 19, 2018

 Spacewarp who?
 Asynchronous Spacewarp is a feature that renders the games at half the minimum frames per second of 90 FPS, and then makes it feel to the user as if it's actually running at the smooth 90 FPS.
 This will increase the comfort of the experience, but lessen its quality overall.
 So if you want the full Oculus Rift experience, you should definitely aim for the “recommended” specs at the very least, and forget about the official list of “minimum” specs.

 Another thing worth mentioning is even though Oculus and HTC list their recommended hardware requirements, they don't have control over the hardware requirements and developer's optimization of specific titles.
 Developers could suggest entirely different recommended specs for their specific VR creations, so if you want to be sure your PC can handle any title that comes out in the near future you'd be wise to invest in hardware above the official recommended specs.

-Choosing a Graphics Card for VR
+Choosing the Right Graphics Card for VR

 When building a gaming computer, your graphics card is always going to be the most crucial component when it comes to how well it performs, and with VR this is no exception.
 In fact, your choice of GPU is even more important when it comes to virtual reality rendering as we explained in the previous module.
 To recap, VR developers recommend you aim for a system that can consistently produce 90 frames per second to keep up with the 90 Hz refresh rate of VR lenses, and this is no mean feat for the majority of graphics cards out there.